Virus rebels from France to Florida flout lockdown practices - KVIA

 And in Spain’s northeastern region of Catalonia, police posted a picture of a man walking a goat on a leash, apparently trying to take advantage of the pet walking exception.

 France now has 100,000 security personnel on the streets who are issuing fines amid a new national “Stay Home” mantra and warnings by officials that the country’s two-week lockdown could be extended if the country’s infection rate keeps rising.
-France on Sunday had nearly 15,000 infections.
+More than 1.7 million checks were carried out in the last five days and more than 22,500 people fined, the Interior Ministry said.
+By Sunday, France counted more than 16,000 confirmed infections and 674 deaths.

-In Greece, Prime Minister Kyriakos tried to convince people to say home, warning citizens that future virus prevention measures depend “on our behavior.”
+In Greece, the prime minister tried to convince people to say home, warning citizens that future virus prevention measures depend “on our behavior.”

-But after Florida’s governor shut down the state’s famed beaches, some businesses were still trying to draw in tourists, including Clearwater Mega Bite Shark Boat, a 40-foot (12-meter) vessel with a bow shaped like a shark’s snout that cruises the Gulf of Mexico off Florida’s western coast.
+But after Florida’s officials shut down some of the state’s famed beaches, some businesses were still trying to draw in tourists, including Clearwater Mega Bite Shark Boat, a 40-foot (12-meter) vessel with a bow shaped like a shark’s snout that cruises the Gulf of Mexico off Florida’s western coast.

 The boat can carry 50 passengers but the owner was limiting trips to 10 to comply with federal advice.
 Only four people signed up for a Saturday trip, said an employee named Chase who answered the phone but declined to give his last name.

-Note: A previous version of this story was corrected to show that Florida officials closed some of the state’s most popular beaches, not the governor ordering all of them shut.